Grauenwolf/PackIT/README.md

 1. You don't have to instantiate services you don't need.

+That's all?
 Ok, we can do that.

 ### Fix